Stanford Health Policy

 Stanford Health Policy Undergraduate Research Fellowships

-Stanford Health Policy is looking to recruit the first class of undergraduate fellows to conduct research with one of our faculty members.
+Stanford Health Policy is recruiting its Summer 2020 cohort of undergraduate fellows to conduct research with one of our faculty members.

-Stanford Health Policy Undergraduate Research Fellows will spend 8-12 weeks working full-time on a project, closely mentored by one of our exceptional faculty members.
-This paid internship would allow you to spend the summer pursuing answers to compelling and impactful health policy questions.
-The class of fellows will integrate with Stanford Health Policy and gain exposure to some of the best heath policy experts in the world.
-The full-time fellowship is designed for the Summer term, but successful fellows will have the option to stay on part-time in the subsequent school year.
-The Fellowship will also support conference travel to present findings.
+Stanford Health Policy Undergraduate Research Fellows will spend 8-12 weeks working full-time on a project, closely mentored by one of our faculty members.
+This paid internship would allow you to spend the summer pursuing answers to compelling and impactful health policy questions, globally or closer to home.
+The class of fellows will sit in the heart of our center and gain exposure to Stanford Health Policy’s experts through personal interactions, mentorship, and seminars.
+The full-time fellowship is designed for the Summer term, but successful fellows may have the option to stay on part-time in the subsequent school year.
+The fellowship may also support conference travel to present findings.

-Students who complete the summer internship will become Health Policy Research Fellows at Stanford Health Policy, joining this vibrant intellectual community.
+Students selected for the summer internship will become Health Policy Research Fellows at Stanford Health Policy, joining this vibrant intellectual community.

-"The Undergraduate Health Policy Research Fellowship will enable students to work in the dynamic, interdisciplinary research and policy envrionment at Stanford Health Policy and the Freeman Spogli Institute for International studies on projects to improve health," says Douglas K. Owens, director of Stanford Health Policy's Center for Health Policy and Center for Primary Care and Outcomes Reserach.
-"It is a great opportunity and we look forward to working with students on our mission to promote better health through better health policy."
+"The Undergraduate Health Policy Research Fellowship enables students to work in the dynamic, interdisciplinary research and policy environment at Stanford Health Policy and the Freeman Spogli Institute for International studies on projects to improve health through better health policy," says Douglas K. Owens, director of Stanford Health Policy's Center for Health Policy and Center for Primary Care and Outcomes Research.
+"It is a great opportunity and we look forward to working with students."

-Eran Bendavid, the fellowship coordinator and associate professor Stanford Health Policy, noted that the internships are open to undergraduates from every part of the university.
+Eran Bendavid, the fellowship co-coordinator and an associate professor of medicine at Stanford Health Policy, noted that the internships are open to undergraduates from every part of the university.

-"We are excited about working with talented undergraduate students who can bring skills and energy to bear on some of the most complex questions facing humanity today,” Bendavid said.
+"We are excited about working with talented undergraduate students who can bring skills, energy, and diverse perspectives to bear on some of the most complex questions facing humanity today,” Bendavid said.